-FMPA, on behalf of the ARP, began supplying the City of Bartow wholesale capacity and energy on January 1, 2018 under an agreement that will run for six years (the 6th year being subject to an extension that has been finalized with the City).
-For the first three years of the agreement, FMPA will supply peaking power to Bartow for its needs above 40 MW.
-In 2021, 2022, and 2023, FMPA will supply Bartow's full-requirements power supply needs.
-Additionally, the ARP began supplying the City of Winter Park wholesale capacity and energy on January 1, 2019 under an agreement that will run for nine years.
-For 2020-2027, the ARP will serve Winter Park on a partial requirements basis, net of other existing Winter Park wholesale power agreements.
-Additionally, (i) the ARP has entered into a short-term wholesale power agreement with Tampa Electric to supply seasonal firm capacity and energy on an as-scheduled basis through February 2021, and (ii) the ARP has entered into an agreement to provide no greater than 15 MW of capacity to the City of Homestead through the end of 2026.
-The projections of future ARP obligations for Bartow, Winter Park, Tampa Electric, and Homestead are included in the ARP's load and resource balance and all TYSP schedules herein.
+2026.
+The projections of future ARP obligations for Bartow, Winter Park, Williston, Tampa Electric, and Homestead are included in the ARP's load and resource balance and all TYSP schedules herein.

 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
-Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse, and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
+Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
 In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program.
-In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which is estimated to achieve commercial operation by mid-2020, with full deployment anticipated in 2023.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which achieved commercial operation in 2020, with full deployment anticipated in 2023.
 In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by 2024.
 The combined ARP solar entitlement will significantly increase the proportion of ARP energy derived from renewable generation, which FMPA has included in its energy mix projections herein.

-A map of the ARP Participants and FMPA's power resources as of December 31, 2019 is shown in Figure ES-1.
+A map of the ARP Participants and FMPA's power resources as of December 31, 2020 is shown in Figure ES-1.